Solar Energy Equipment

 Online monitoring is included with all solar systems that are designed to use SolarEdge or Enphase inverters, which are most residential or small commercial systems.
 We provide you with a gateway unit which you connect via ethernet cable to your existing wireless router and plug into electricity.
 It sends a signal to the cloud where the solar production data is arranged into visual charts and graphs that you can view via internet or mobile app.

-Today the fee is $500 to add online monitoring to a residential system with SMA inverter.
-Ask us for a quote if you have an older solar system and now want to add online monitoring.
+Today the fee is $500 to add online monitoring to an exitsting residential system with a SMA inverter.
+Ask for a quote if you have an older solar system and now want to add online monitoring.

 Balance of System